Helmut Sohmen: Early life and education

-Education

-In 1958, Sohmen graduated from the Linz Realschule (Fadingerschule) with distinction.
-He then studied law at the University of Vienna and Southern Methodist University, and won a Fulbright scholarship to continue the University of Connecticut in the United States, eventually receiving his doctorate in Vienna.
+In 1958, Sohmen graduated from the Linz Realgymnasium (Fadingerschule) with distinction.
+He then studied law at the University of Vienna and Southern Methodist University, and won a Fulbright scholarship to continue his studies at Wesleyan University in the United States, eventually receiving his doctorate in Vienna.

 Career

 Sohmen's first job was as a legal adviser to the Royal Bank of Canada in Montreal.
-Helmut Sohmen later interrupted his professional activity more than once to graduate as Master of Comparative Law (Southern Methodist University) and a Master of Laws.
+He interrupted his professional activity more than once to graduate as Master of Comparative Law (Southern Methodist University) and a Master of Laws.

 Sir Yue-Kong Pao, Sohmen's father-in-law, owned World-Wide Shipping Group, one of the largest shipping companies in the world.
 In 1970 Sohmen moved with his family to Hong Kong in order to join the family business.
 After periods working in Bermuda (1974) and London (1977), in 1981 he finally settled in Hong Kong.
 With advancing age Pao gradually stepped back from day-to-day management and in 1986 Sohmen was appointed chairman of the World-Wide Shipping Group and Pao's ownership was passed to Sohmen's wife in 1989.
 In 2003 World-Wide completed the takeover of Norway's Bergesen fleet to become Bergesen Worldwide Ltd., since then renamed BW Group.
 The group includes 140 tankers and more than 4500 employees (2010).

-In Nov 2014, Sohmen retired as chairman of BW Group.
-He is replaced by Andreas Sohmen-Pao, one of his sons.
+In November 2014, Sohmen retired as chairman of BW Group.
+He was replaced by Andreas Sohmen-Pao, one of his sons.